-The Gap Analysis Program is a national program with the mission of developing key datasets needed to assess biological diversity across the nation.
+The Gap Analysis Project is a national program with the mission of developing key datasets needed to assess biological diversity across the nation.
 The North Carolina Gap Analysis Project (NC-GAP) was a state affiliate based at the North Carolina Cooperative Fish and Wildlife Research Unit and charged with developing those data for the state.
 The goal of the NC-GAP project was to assess the distribution and conservation status of biodiversity in the state under existing land ownership and management regimes.
 The specific objectives were to:

 |1)||Map the land cover of North Carolina|

 |2)||Map the predicted distributions of terrestrial vertebrates that use habitat in the state during the breeding season|

 |3)||Map the network of conservation lands in the state (land management stewardship)|

 |4)||Assess the conservation status of both the terrestrial vertebrates and the natural vegetative communities of the state|

 |5)||Provide that information to natural resource agencies so they can use it in their conservation planning efforts|